teslar0ssa/gigabyte-x870e-aorus-elite-wifi7-linux/README.md

 This exists as I recently built a system based on this motherboard (Rev 1.1) running Fedora 41 and was encouraged by a friend (Thanks, Jason) to document the little tidbits needed to get some of the extras working, and hopefully tracking the progress of making all this work as time goes on.

 > [!NOTE]
-> _Specifications for referece: Rev 1.1 board, 9950X CPU, 192GB Corsair Dominator Platnium RAM, 2x WD850X M.2 4TB, nVidia RTX 3080 FE, and BIOS F4a.
-As of 15-JUL-25 system is running Fedora 42 and Gnome 48.2_
+> _Specifications for referece: Rev 1.1 board, 9950X CPU, 192GB Corsair Dominator Platnium RAM, 2x WD850X M.2 4TB, ~~nVidia RTX 3080 FE~~, and BIOS F4a.
+As of 15-JUL-25 system is running Fedora 42 and Gnome 48.2.
+As of 05-AUG_25 the reference system is now running a Gigabyte Radeon RX 9070 Gaming OC GPU, but I've left inthe nVidia information for reference._

 ## What works out of the box?
 Short answer, nearly everything "works."